 So what happened in between true crime’s arty reputation in the mid-20th century and the genre renaissance of today?

 Arguably, a rise in public interest for true-crime stories of social importance.
 A cultural obsession with glitzy, sensationalized cases—the murder of JonBenét Ramsey and the O.J.
 Simpson trial, for example—defined the genre in the 1980s and ’90s.
 This newest crop of true-crime entertainment is taking a different tack.
 Instead of fetishizing the criminal and the crime, Serial and Making a Murderer take a long, hard look at the contexts in which such atrocities arise, how we as a society deal with them, and whether our methods of delivering justice are as sound as they are purported to be.
-Arguably, it has to do with a public interest in true-crime stories of social importance.

 Serial dug deep into peoples’ preconceived notions surrounding interracial dating, Muslim-American culture, modern teen masculinity, and the pressure on law enforcement to build clean narratives around crimes.
 Making a Murderer dissects society’s need to contain so-called undesirables in our communities, and how righteousness and bias can completely railroad our constitutionally mandated judicial processes.

 True crime has often been defined by half-truths, glamorizations, stretched facts, and insinuations.
 Today, it’s becoming more about interrogating our criminal justice system and examining our theories on criminality and law enforcement.

 These media-inspired discourses can produce major results.
 More than 15 years after his conviction, Adnan Syed has been granted a hearing so that his lawyers might present new evidence in his favor.
 Following Making a Murderer’s release, 160,000 people signed onto petitions to free Steven Avery.